PowerDNS/pdns/docs/markdown/authoritative/internals.md

 Restart a PowerDNS instance.
 Only available when running in guardian mode.

 ## `notify DOMAIN`
 Adds a domain to the notification list, causing PowerDNS to send out notifications to the nameservers of a domain.
 Can be used if a slave missed previous notifications or is generally hard of hearing.
+Use * to send notifications for all (type=MASTER) zones to all slaves.

 ## `notify-host DOMAIN HOST`
 Same as above but with operator specified IP address as destination, to be used if you know better than PowerDNS.